« A clickable slideshare primer on the subprime | Main | Singularity Summit '08 in San Jose, CA October 25 »

-The American storyteller Ira Glass has said that good storytelling includes, among other things, having the courage to cut the crap.
-As Ira said in his YouTube video two years ago, "Not enough gets said about the importance of abandoning crap."
+The American storyteller Ira Glass says that good storytelling includes, among other things, having the courage to cut the crap.
+As Ira said in his YouTube video, "Not enough gets said about the importance of abandoning crap."
 (See this post on Ira Glass and the art of Storytelling which includes his video.
 Sample slide below.)

 Crap_osaka_street